lucapompei/k8s-cluster/monitoring/README.md

 # Introduction

-The folder allows you to configure a dedicated namespace dedicated for monitoring and observability through the _Prometheus_ and _Grafana_ stack.
+The folder allows you to configure a dedicated namespace dedicated for monitoring and observability through the _Prometheus_, _Grafana_, _Loki_ and _Promtail_ stack.

 ## Dependencies

 The configuration is based on:
 - prometheus-community/kube-prometheus-stack: v.25.1.0
+- grafana/loki-stack: v.2.5.0

 ## First startup